 Top 7 Things Women Approaching Menopause Should Do to Ease Symptoms

 - Determine any imbalances ASAP.
 Many women wait until they experience symptoms before looking for a solution.
 A much more proactive approach would involve finding any imbalances before they create problems and/or symptoms.
 This may be as simple as speaking with your health care provider and completing a comprehensive physical exam and health history.
 If further information is needed, several functional tests can be used to help pinpoint exact nutritional and/or hormone imbalances that should be addressed to prepare a woman for menopause; check with your health care provider.

 - Balance your hormones through diet.
 What you eat on a daily basis can make a big difference in how well your body functions.
 This is especially true when it comes to hormone balance.
 Avoiding foods that can create imbalance, such as cow’s dairy, sugar, soda/pop, coffee, and conventionally raised meat, fowl and fish can help a great deal.
 In addition, eating plenty of vegetables and vegetable juices (organic preferred), pure water and foods containing isoflavones (including soy) can help the body regulate hormones and ease the transition.
-Here is a Hormone Balancing Diet that you can use to naturally balance your hormones with food.
+We often use a Hormone Balancing Diet to help naturally balance your hormones with food.

 - Exercise.
 Research has shown that exercising for 30 minutes at least four times per week can top off estrogen levels and increase serotonin levels, both of which can prepare the body for and ease the symptoms of menopause.
 In fact, researchers from Sweden have shown that exercising vigorously for 30 minutes every day can virtually eliminate hot flashes in most women.